 Because this is about watches for runners, in particular, the Fenix Series 6 is the winner.
 But Apple has been slowly adding their navigational capacity and accurate readings to the mix of their technology, so before long, both will be even.

-Questions to Consider When Comparing Other Apple and Garmin Watches
+Questions to Consider When Comparing Other Apple vs Garmin

 Why Get an Apple Watch Instead of a Garmin?